friedger/awesome-stacks/README.md

 ### Example Contracts
 - [Source of Clarity](https://source-of-clarity.com) - Listing of all deployed Clarity contracts on mainnet with some comments.
-- [Hiro Example Contracts](https://github.com/hirosystems/clarity-examples) - A collection of smaple smart contracts created by the Hiro team.
+- [Example Contracts](https://github.com/hirosystems/clarity-examples) - A collection of sample smart contracts to serve as a starting point for writing your own.
-- [Audited Smart Contract Templates](https://github.com/clarity-lang/book/tree/main/projects) - Put together by the Stacks Foundation, this is a collection of smart contract starter code that has been audited.
+- [Audited Example Smart Contracts](https://github.com/clarity-lang/book/tree/main/projects) - Another collection of smart contract examples, these have been audited for security.

 ### Libraries